The original article written two months ago – still very relevant.

 When I was in nursing school, I learned a few important things about infectious diseases.
 One was that while antibiotics were highly effective against bacilli, they did not work well against viruses.
 The second one was that it was not just the presence of the “bug,” but the number a person had in his/her body.
 Last, some reproduce faster than others, and some are more vicious than others.
 Not every “host” (a person affected by the bug) has the same immune system.
 That’s why we see that possibly 85% of the coronavirus dead are elderly with diminished immune system.

 Those of us who have been flying during 9/11 and SARS remember well how long it took to get airlines back up to speed, and we know that this time it will take a lot longer.
 Most airlines – big and small – have already forgotten how they begged people to fly again after we worked on almost empty planes for months after the attacks.
-Yet, it did not take too long when planes filled again after 9/11 and they started nickel-and-dime passengers.
+Yet, it did not take too long when planes filled again after 9/11 and airlines started to nickel-and-dime passengers.
 It brought airlines new billions in revenue, and inconvenience and extra expenses to passengers.
-Airline executives understand that this time around the negative effect of the virus will be a lot longer lasting and promptly asked the government for a bailout.
+Airline executives understand that this time around the negative effect of the virus will last a lot longer and promptly asked the government for a bailout.

 Unlike before, however, this time the government - though opened to supporting the airline industry - does not plan to just “give” the airlines cash and loans; the government will require this time that either the airlines will pay back in some way or the government may take a stake in the bailed out companies.
 It would be nice if the government took this opportunity and re-wrote some regulations governing airlines, so when they are up and running, they won’t be able to milk the public again.

-First of all, one has to realistically look at the potential of the virus, projecting data from China, S. Korea, Spain and Italy since the beginning of December 2019 and consider that despite the fact that the Chinese numbers are going slowly down now, a new wave is coming in from people returning to China from their travels abroad.
+First of all, one has to realistically look at the potential of the virus, projecting data from China, S. Korea, Spain and Italy since the beginning of December 2019 and consider that despite the fact that the Chinese number of infections is going slowly down now, a new wave is coming in from people returning to China from their travels abroad.
 So, in all fairness, unless there is a significant break in developing a vaccine and medications that might stop it and cure those that have been affected, the virus will be still “well and alive” in the U.S. in August or September, and we’ll be lucky if it is wiped out by next Christmas.
 I am not saying this lightly.
 I am saying this from my experience not just as a flight attendant during SARS and 9/11 but also as a 22-year nursing veteran, before I started flying.

 It means that most airline hiring will remain frozen for months into 2021.
 Based on all this, and experience from aviation during 9/11 and SARS, which I remember all too well, we can expect airlines to do the following in the second half of this year:

-•Offer more unpaid leave of absence (LOA) •Significant furloughs if there are not enough LOA applicants •Early retirement will be offered •Possibly more domestic airline mergers •Possibly, though unlikely, mergers among international airlines •Significant reduction of routes both nationally and internationally by all airlines in comparison with routes flown before the virus hit the world
+•Offer more unpaid leave of absence (LOA) •Significant furloughs if there are not enough LOA applicants •Early retirement will be offered •Possibly more domestic airline mergers •Possibly, though unlikely, mergers among international airlines •Significant reduction of routes both nationally and internationally by all airlines in comparison with routes flown before the virus hit the world •More airlines going bankrupt

 These changes would probably occur after September 30, 2020 when airlines will not be bound by the agreement with U.S. government if they are stable enough to avoid further government financial life support.